htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### KEEPER OF ORDER

-When you or a creature adjacent to you makes a power roll, you can remove an edge or a bane on the roll as a free triggered action.
+When you or a creature adjacent to you makes a power roll, you can remove an edge or a bane on the roll as a free [[Triggered Action|triggered action]].
 You can only use this benefit once per round.

 ### ORC